GabrielNandi/Gabriel-Garcia-Nandi/README.md

 2. JDK > 8 (it should work with version 6 and up)
 3. COMSOL 5.2a (it doesn't seem to work with COMSOL 5.3!)

 Add the COMSOL executable directory to the PATH.
-This can be normally found at `C:\Program Files\COMSOL\COMSOL52a\Multiphysics\bin\win64` (notice the version number)
+This can be normally found at `C:\Program Files\COMSOL\COMSOL52a\Multiphysics\bin\win64` (notice the version number).

-Right now, this repository has to be cloned as `$HOME/code/teslamax`
+Then, clone this repository to a directory of choice.

-## Compiling and running via the Java program
+### Compiling and running via the Java program

 The main Java file `java/TeslaMax.java` contains a description of a COMSOL model, from building the geometry to running the results.
 This file must be compiled with tools available in the COMSOL installation, which must be found on your PATH (see **Installation notes** above).